kalnajslab-org/StratoCore_LPC/README.md

 ## Arduino notes

+- *Rebuilding:* It's a widely complained problem that the ArduinoIDE does not have a way to do a clean build.
+This is a big hassle when you want to work on cleaning up warnings in our user libraries.
+  There are several convoluted methods proposed for forcing a build.
+But the simplest one seems to be:
+    - Select a different board type and try to build with that.
+It doesn't matter which one; it will most likely fail.
+    - Go back to the Teensy 4.1 type, and do a new build.
+This will rebuild the sketych _and_ all of the user libraries.
+It will not rebuild the core, but we really don't care about that.
+- Make sure that you have the _Sketchbook location_ set properly in the preferences.
+It normally is _~/Documents/Arduino_, and contains the directory _libraries/_, which all of our repositories are in.
+If it is set wrong, you can open a sketch in a repository, but when you try to build it, the Arduino IDE will not find header files.
+  You need to restart arduinoIDE after you change the preference.
 - The Arduino IDE serial monitor seems to have a limit to the number of lines it will display.
 After a few hours of displaying the output from the instrument, it just stops receiving/displaying anything new.